Cleveland Clinic logo

 How do you fix diastema?

 There are several ways to fix diastema.
-Treatment depends on whether the condition is due to gum disease or if it’s only a cosmetic issue.
+Treatment depends on whether the gap is due to gum disease or if it’s about how your teeth look (cosmetic issues).

 Cosmetic treatments for diastema

-If your teeth are healthy and you simply wish to close the gap between your teeth, there are several cosmetic dental treatments available, including:
+If your teeth are healthy and you’d just prefer to close the gap, there are several cosmetic treatments available, including:

-• Dental bonding.
-Your dentist applies a tooth-colored composite resin material to conceal the gap.
-Then, your teeth are shaped and polished for a natural appearance.
+• Dental bonding: Your dentist applies a tooth-colored composite resin material to hide the gap.
+Then, they’ll shape and polish your teeth for a natural appearance.

-• Porcelain veneers.
-These are custom-made ceramic shells that permanently adhere to your front tooth surfaces.
-They can close down a gap between the teeth for a more uniform look.
+• Porcelain veneers: These are custom-made ceramic shells that adhere to your front tooth surfaces.
+They can close a gap between the teeth for a more uniform look.

-• Braces.
-If the gap is large, you may need braces or clear orthodontic aligners to physically move your teeth closer together.
-(In mild cases, your dentist can usually fix diastema without braces.)
+• Braces: If the gap is large, you may need braces or clear orthodontic aligners to move your teeth closer together.

-• Frenectomy.
-An oral frenum is a band of tissue that connects your lip to your gums.
-If this piece of tissue is too thick, it can push your teeth apart, creating a gap.
-A frenectomy releases this band of tissue.
-In many cases, frenectomy is performed in combination with another cosmetic procedure, such as dental bonding or veneers.
+• Frenectomy: If the tissue that connects your lip to your gums is too thick, it can push your teeth apart, creating a gap.
+A frenectomy releases this tissue.
+Often, this surgery happens with another cosmetic procedure, like dental bonding or veneers.

-• Dental implant.
-Like a dental bridge, an implant replaces a missing tooth.
-But with a dental implant, there’s no need to alter the neighboring teeth.
-An implant is a threaded titanium post that replaces a missing tooth root.
-Once it’s healed, a dental crown is used to restore it and close the gap between your teeth.
+• Dental implant: An implant is a threaded titanium post that replaces a missing tooth root.
+Once it’s healed, your dentist will place a dental crown to restore the tooth and close the gap between your teeth.

 Gum disease treatments for diastema

-If diastema is the result of gum disease, then you’ll need periodontal treatment first to get rid of harmful bacteria.
-Once the infection is under control, you can choose to address the gap between your teeth with one of the cosmetic treatments listed above.
+If gum disease causes diastema, you’ll need periodontal treatment to get rid of harmful bacteria.
+Once the infection is under control, you may choose to address the gap between your teeth with one of the cosmetic treatments listed above.

 Common gum treatments include:

-• Scaling and root planing.
-If you have mild gum disease, your dentist may recommend scaling and root planing — a deep dental cleaning.
-It’s similar to a regular cleaning, but you’ll be numb so your provider can reach bacteria that are hiding deep under your gums.
+• Scaling and root planing: If you have mild gum disease, your dentist may recommend scaling and root planing — a deep dental cleaning.
+This involves cleaning down on the root surface of the tooth to remove tartar and plaque.

-• Gingival flap surgery.
-If you have moderate to advanced gum disease, you may need gum surgery.
-During this procedure, your periodontist creates an incision along your gum line, then temporarily moves your gums back so they can see your teeth roots.
-After thoroughly cleaning your teeth roots, your gums are repositioned and sutured (stitched) back into place.
-If you have bone loss around a tooth, your surgeon may also place a dental bone graft to help regenerate bone tissue in that area.
+For gingival flap surgery, your periodontist creates an incision along your gum line.
+Then, they move your gums back so they can see your teeth roots.
+After cleaning your teeth roots, they’ll suture (stitch) your gums back into place.
+If you have bone loss around a tooth, they may place a dental bone graft to help regrow bone tissue.

 Advertisement